The Biggest Cybersecurity Threats for Higher Education

-Universities have to have automation in place to keep up with today’s threats.
+Universities have to have security automation in place to keep up with today’s threats.
 The moment a system detects bad activity you need the ability to minimize dwell and response time.
 Dwell time will make matters worse if the attack is able to spread, potentially compromising more accounts and affecting more systems.
 Automation can allow your team to minimize or quarantine threats as fast as possible.

 Have a plan in place before the attack

 Universities should have a proper plan in place for remediation.
 Organizations should think through how they are going to remediate attacks?
 Who’s going to be involved?
 How are we going to carry out the messaging?
 What roles and responsibilities will each person or position take?
 Who else will need to be involved if an issue arises?
 Thinking through this process will help prevent dwell time after the attack has been initiated.
 Therefore, you can’t plan to prevent an attack while the attack is happening, so premeditation on how to respond is paramount.
 This will ensure that each member of the security team will already know who is getting involved and what they should be doing to stop the attack as fast as possible, and minimize any harmful effects.